ChinaNetCloud/nc-backup-py/docs/CONFIGURATION.md

 ## Configuration -  The JSON config file

 ## Introduction
-A .json config file is the sole config for all modules and scripts used.
-This is standard JSON; with a few Keywords specific to the software and sections.
-Maybe at some point in the future we might need to implement being able to have more than one .json config file that can be included from a central file.
-Something like and include feature.
-The config only has one mandatory section It looks like this:
+The conf.json file is the sole configuration file for all modules and scripts used.
+This is standard JSON with a few Keywords specific to the software and sections.

 Location: /etc/nc-backup-py/conf.json
 Examples: /etc/nc-backup-py/Examples

+The file is list of modules to be executed.
+The first and only mandatory section is general.
+For more information see [General Section docs](GENERAL.md)

+Each module in this json array is executed sequentially, one after the other.

+A typical configuration flow looks like this.

+* GENERAL (Initialize)

+* FILESET (Copy and archive files)

+* MYSQL / MONGO / POSTGRES (Optional, to add database dumps)

+* COMPRESSION (Compress files)

+* ENCRYPTION (Encrypt files)

+* SIZE (Calculate size of backup)

+* STORAGE_S3 (Send to AWS S3)

+* STORAGE_LOCAL (Move files to local backup)

 ```json
   "GENERAL": {